ConfIC-RCA: Statistically Grounded Efficient Estimation of Segmentation Quality: Experiments and results

 Panel (a) of Fig. \ref{fig:conformal-results} shows the distribution of prediction interval widths across all datasets.
 Among our Conformal-RCA variants, SAM 2 and Atlas achieve consistently tight intervals, whereas UniverSeg yields somewhat wider intervals.
 Notably, SAM 2 offers a substantial computational speed‑up over the atlas‑based approach while maintaining similar interval quality.
 Compared to the PHiSeg baseline, UniverSeg occasionally produces wider intervals; however, both SAM 2 and Atlas consistently attain lower median widths and reduced spread, indicating more robust uncertainty quantification.
 Importantly, compared to the conformal procedure used in prior work \cite{range-prediction}, the CQR variant of PHiSeg produces tighter intervals, further highlighting the benefits of following our proposed empirical CQR method within the CP framework.

 As shown in panel (b) of Fig. \ref{fig:conformal-results}, neither our Conformal‑RCA nor the PHiSeg variants consistently reach the target marginal coverage of 90\%.
-This under-coverage phenomenon was also observed in \cite{range-prediction} and is likely due to violations of the exchangeability assumption between the test and calibration splits.
+This under-coverage phenomenon was also observed in \cite{range-prediction} and is likely due to violations of the exchangeability assumption between the test and calibration splits, caused by domain shifts and heterogeneous data sources.
 To further support this hypothesis, we ran controlled experiments in which both calibration and test sets are drawn from the same known distribution.
 In these controlled settings where the exchangeability assumption holds, the desired nominal coverage level of 90\% is achieved (see Appendix).

+We further analyze the effect of calibration set size on conformal performance by varying the number of calibration samples for a fixed dataset and method.
+Results in Table~\ref{tab:calibration-size} show that coverage improves as calibration size increases.
+Additional results on representative datasets, showing intervals and coverage for ASSD and HD95 metrics as well as comparisons to MC-Dropout and TTA can be found in the Appendix.